CarlaSantos18/devops-23-24-JPE-PMS-1231825/CA1/README.md

 was developed in the master branch, which is not the best practice.

-For the second branch I didn't have this problem because I ran the command to push the new branch to the repository right after creating it.
+For the second branch I didn't have this problem because I ran the command to push the new branch to the repository right after creating it and before making any changes to the code.

 However, since I didn't create issues while developing the new features, I had to go back and create them after the changes were made.
 This was a problem because I was supposed to create issues before making changes to the code, so I could link the issues to the commits that fixed them.
 To fix this, I followed professor Paulo's advice and created the issues, changed the commit messages to link the issues, and pushed the changes to the remote repository.
+I am aware that this is not the best practice, but since this is a private repository, I was able to do it without causing any problems.

 To change the commit messages, I used the following command: